dos1/neo900-www/content/0024-b2b-connector.md

 In the prototype phase, you would resolder the faulty component and that would take a few hours at most.
 But in production, this type of event can ruin the batch.
-Fortunaly it's not as scary as it sounds: production lines are aware of this problem and machines usually do the job correctly.
-Nevertheless it requires some special attention, especially for Neo900 since UPPER-LOWER connectors don't have any positioning aids, and still need (almost) perfect alignment.
+Fortunately it's not as scary as it sounds: production lines are aware of this problem and machines usually do the job correctly.
+The tombstone effect is not what bothers our beloved engineers though--I was just being spooky: it only illustrates an extreme case of this _floating component_ effect that can makes them drift from their position.

-Several options are under consideration:

-- We could go for a Nokia-style FPC sandwich and use that to connect both boards.
-As we care for your users, we would double this with a row of pads on the PCB next to the FPC connection, so that in case the FPC breaks, you could still fix the connection by soldering a new connecting 'cable' to these pads.
-With extra care, we could opt for thermal vias under each of the B2B connection pads, so the connection could get 'reflowed' through the PCB.

-  What to do then, with this complete batch of paperweight PCBAs that don't mate each other?
-We need to ponder if we can at least glue the connections into place before reflow, so they won't move away in arbitrary directions.

-- Or, we could use a fixation to keep the [B2B connectors] in the desired relative position to each other during reflow.
-The fixation would take the form of some kind of 'gold master' to precisely position the two B2B counterparts, glued into place.
-For both UPPER and LOWER we would need as many of these 'gold master' fixations as we want PCBs getting reflowed concurrently.
-The component place engines are of known precision and the glue won't allow the connections to float/drift after placing them.
-That approach looks promising, but the prospect of negotiating such workflow with the fab sounds nightmarish: if gluing is common, adding a temporary mechanical component to keep things aligned may not be so.
+In Neo900 case, the issue is to place the board connectors between UPPER and LOWER in a way that will have them clip perfectly into place.
+B2B connectors are much bigger than say, a transitor, so the dreaded effect is just a boring annoyance that requires some special attention.
+On the other hand, being like long Lego bricks, a little angle may result in a comparable result: no connection.

+Several options are under consideration.
+B2B connectors come in different forms and with a variety of features, ranging from no positioning aids to full stability.
+An alternate solution to fully-place-able connectors consists in creating a 'gold master' fixation that matches the board and desired relative positions of the B2B connectors, and glue that temporarily to the board before
+reflowing: that way we can ensure mechanically that the connectors will clip like Lego bricks.
+This however would require extra work for the lab...

 Here, a small insight into the complexity of research & development, and how it goes way beyond simple puzzle solving: sometime venturing into puzzle design can be puzzling.
-Bottom-line: at this scale details matter!
+EE is not only electronics: the mechanical constraints and market constraints come into play more often than not.
+Bottom-line: at this modest scale details matter!

+Thank you for your attention,

+hellekin for Neo900 Team.

 *[B2B]: Board to Board
 *[ECM]: Electro-Mechanical Migration
 *[EE]: Electronics Engineering
 *[FPC]: Flexible Printed Circuit
 *[PCB]: Printed Circuit Board
+*[SMD]: Surface-Mounted Device
  *[TLA]: Three Letter Acronym

 [B2B connectors]: http://www.hirose.co.jp/cataloge_hp/ed_DF40_20140305.pdf
 [reflow]: https://electronics.stackexchange.com/questions/27573/why-and-when-to-use-reflow-soldering